 Reputation and Reviews

 The most crucial thing to research about any flooring company is its reputation.
-Check review sites like Yelp, Google, Trustpilot, and the Better Business Bureau (BBB) to see what previous clients have to say.
-Even the best flooring installers will have both positive and negative reviews.
-Look for how a business responds to complaints and interacts with others.
-If it strives for a satisfactory resolution and acts in good faith, that's an encouraging sign.
-However, if it's combative or has a high negative-to-positive review ratio, it's best to avoid working with it.
+Check review sites like Trustpilot, the Better Business Bureau (BBB), Yelp, and Google to see what previous clients have to say.
+Every flooring contractor will have a mix of positive and negative feedback online.
+If a company addresses issues in an amicable and satisfactory way, it's generally a good sign.
+However, if you find more outright complaints than compliments, it's better to steer clear.

 Portfolio and References

-Most flooring companies keep portfolios of their past projects.
+Most floor installers keep portfolios of their past projects.
 We recommend requesting a copy so you can look over the crew's workmanship.
 It's also customary to ask for references from former customers.
-Once you have their contact information, reach out to ask about their experiences.
+Once you have their contact information, contact them to ask about their experiences.

 Specialization and Services